supermiky0000/Clean-Flash-Manual-for-Custom-ROMs/README.md

 ⚠ This guide should be safe but in case of bricked devices or bootloop I am NOT responsible.
 Follow always the manual of your specific device for OEM unlocking and be careful doing all this types of things.

 ## Guide
-During this guide you should have a PC connected via USB because you will have to install all you need on it and then copy they in Internal Storage of the device.
+During this guide you should have a PC connected via USB because you will have to install all you need on it and then copy them in the Internal Storage/sdcard of the device.
 For this i recommend to create a folder on your desktop and install the files into it.

 - For installation of Custom ROMs and not only (cause is a useful tool) you must have a Custom Recovery, for this guide i recommend [OrangeFox](https://orangefox.download/).
 Also for this part you have to follow the installation guide on the Recovery official page or on YouTube.
 After installation save a copy in the Internal Storage/sdcard because it'll come in handy in step 5.